BECOME AN EGG DONOR AT SHADY GROVE FERTILITY

-Egg donors make parenthood possible for many individuals who are unable to use their own eggs or partner's eggs to conceive.
+Egg donors make parenthood possible for many individuals who are unable to use their own eggs or their partner's eggs to conceive.
 Thanks to the generosity of our egg donors, more than 5,000 Shady Grove Fertility patients have become parents.
-On average, our egg donors donate twice receiving $14,500 for their time and effort.
-If you are interested in becoming an egg donor, we invite you to APPLY TODAY to complete our pre-qualifying application.
+On average, our egg donors donate at least twice receiving $14,500 or more for their time and effort.
+If you are interested in becoming an egg donor, we invite you to APPLY TODAY to see if you are pre-qualified.

 BASIC QUALIFICATION CRITERIA